uviclibraries/genai-notebooklm/7-k-12-educators.md

 customjs: http://code.jquery.com/jquery-1.4.2.min.js
 ---

-# Teaching Resource: Using Google Notebook in K-12 Education
+# Teaching Resource: Using Gemini Notebook in K-12 Education

-This activity is designed for K-12 teachers who want to explore how Google Notebook can support classroom learning — both as a tool for teachers to prepare materials, and as a guided tool for students to practise critical thinking, comparison, and comprehension skills.
+This activity is designed for K-12 teachers who want to explore how Gemini Notebook can support classroom learning — both as a tool for teachers to prepare materials, and as a guided tool for students to practise critical thinking, comparison, and comprehension skills.

 The example below uses three versions of a well-known fairytale to demonstrate comparison and perspective-taking — skills that connect to the BC curriculum across multiple subject areas and grade levels.
 The same approach works with any set of texts relevant to your class.